Wild Awake Images by Cheryl Alexander

 Takaya

-In the Vancouver wilderness, a wolf pup was born who would grow up to be known all over the world as Takaya, which means “wolf” in the indigenous language of the Coast Salish and “respectful one” in Japanese.
+In the Vancouver wilderness, a wolf pup was born who would grow up to be known all over the world as Takaya, a name that means “wolf” in the indigenous language of the Coast Salish and “respectful one” in Japanese.

 When Takaya was a juvenile, he left his birth pack to search for a mate and territory of his own.
 Takaya wandered for many miles from the rural countryside to suburban Victoria and around the crowded city to the southern tip of Vancouver Island.
 Takaya crossed the channel waters, swimming over 12 nautical miles in the frigid Salish Sea and eventually made his home on an island archipelago that included the Chatham and Discovery islands, just a stone’s throw from the city of Victoria.
 The channel waters that separate the archipelago from Vancouver Island can be treacherous, with strong currents and frequent winds that can cause riptides.
 The strong and determined Takaya survived the dangerous conditions and was first spotted by people on Chatham Island in May 2012.